How foreign companies can successfully establish operations in Asia

 Asian Markets Pose a Significant Challenge to Western Companies

-- Rapidly changing Asian markets defined by a multitude of jurisdictions and business cultures present a significant challenge to any foreign business seeking to expand in the region.
-And while the region has experienced some recent economic slowdown, it continues to provide major opportunities for expansion.
+- Rapidly changing Asian markets defined by a multitude of jurisdictions and business cultures present a significant challenge to any foreign business seeking to do business in Asia.
+And while the region has experienced some recent economic slowdown, it continues to provide major opportunities for expansion of multinational companies in Asia.

-- Among the most important considerations for foreign companies seeking to enter Asia is the competitive challenges they’ll face from local companies that maintain lower costs, fragmented distribution channels, while serving a growing base of consumers with often limited incomes and a wide variety of preferences and minimal brand loyalty.
+- Among the most important considerations for foreign companies seeking to do business in Asia is the competitive challenges they’ll face from local companies that maintain lower costs, fragmented distribution channels, while serving a growing base of consumers with often limited incomes and a wide variety of preferences and minimal brand loyalty.

-- Asian operations of foreign multinationals that succeed the most are also provided with the authority, autonomy, capital and talent they need to succeed from organizations that see Asia as an essential market.
+- Operations of foreign multinational companies in Asia that succeed the most are also provided with the authority, autonomy, capital and talent they need to succeed from organizations that see Asia as an essential market.

 - Successful Asian organizational models involve teams of senior executives with diverse cultural and market experiences, who work together to improve performance throughout the region.